 - Movie: “Life is Beautiful”

 The Italian actor, comedian, writer and director made waves outside of his home country with the creation of “Life is Beautiful” (“La Vita È Bella”), which he co-wrote, directed and starred in.
 Inspired by stories from his father (a Nazi concentration camp survivor) and from other Holocaust survivors, Benigni centered the story around a Jewish man who protects his son in a Nazi concentration camp by telling him that their settings are all just a game.
 The film was nominated for seven Oscars in total and won three, including Best Foreign Language Film.

 Just a few years before his Best Actor-winning performance in “American Beauty,” Kevin Spacey was an accomplished stage actor and the recipient of an Academy Award for Best Supporting Actor for the thriller “The Usual Suspects” (1995).
 Spacey played a melancholic father who goes through a midlife crisis.
 The same year, he earned a star on the world-renown Hollywood Walk of Fame.

 2000: Russell Crowe

 - Movie: “Gladiator”

-The New Zealand-born actor’s career blossomed when he starred in Ridley Scott’s epic "Gladiator," a historical film about Roman General Maximus Decimus Meridius, played by Crowe.
-The actor won the Oscar for Best Actor for the role, and was nominated both the year before and after his win (for "The Insider" in 1999 and "A Beautiful Mind" in 2001).
-In "Gladiator," Maximus is betrayed by the Emperor Marcus Aurelius’ son, and when he is sold into slavery he must fight his way in the gladiators’ arena to seek revenge.
+The New Zealand-born actor’s career blossomed when he starred in Ridley Scott’s epic “Gladiator,” a historical film about Roman General Maximus Decimus Meridius, played by Crowe.
+The actor won the Oscar for Best Actor for the role and was nominated both the year before and after his win (for “The Insider” in 1999 and “A Beautiful Mind” in 2001).
+In “Gladiator,” Maximus is betrayed by Emperor Marcus Aurelius’ son, and when he is sold into slavery he must fight his way into the gladiators’ arena to seek revenge.

 2001: Denzel Washington